-- 10.4.1 Renovations and one-level additions to an existing building, structure, or work are exempt from the E&A Act if: - 10.4.1.1 The total impacted area is less than the area set by Section 10.3 of this Chapter; and - 10.4.1.2 The area of renovation or addition does not adversely impact the mechanical system; the electrical system; the structural integrity; the means of egress; and does not change or come into conflict with the occupancy classification of the existing or adjacent tenant space, building, structure or work.
+- 10.4.1 Renovations and one-level additions to an existing building, structure, or work are exempt from the E&A Act if: - 10.4.1.1 The total adversely impacted area is less than the area set by Section 10.3 of this Chapter; and - 10.4.1.2 The area of renovation or addition does not adversely impact the mechanical system; the electrical system; the structural integrity; the means of egress; and does not change or come into conflict with the occupancy classification of the existing or adjacent tenant space, building, structure or work.
+If the renovation or addition adversely impacts other areas, the additional areas that are adversely impacted shall be included in the occupancy and building area calculations set by Section 10.3 of this Chapter.